Priority Pass: The complete Australian guide

-Priority Pass members in Australia can access lounges run by independent operators as well as some individual airline lounges.
+Priority Pass members in Australia can access over 1,300 airport lounges around the world.
 You don't need to be flying with a specific airline to gain access, making it an appealing option if you regularly book low-fare flights but still want the luxury of a lounge.

 Typically, lounges offer free Wi-Fi, drinks and snacks, somewhere to charge your devices and space to relax before flying.
 Some also feature showers, meeting areas and a wider range of hot meals.

-Priority Pass offers access to 1,200 lounges spread across 140 countries and 500 cities.
-However, just a handful of those lounges are in Australia.
-So when might it make sense to join, or get a credit card that offers membership?
+But just a handful of these lounges are in Australia.
+So when does it make sense to join, or get a credit card that offers membership?
 Here's what you need to know.

 Priority Pass has three different membership levels: